truggeri/hugo-blog/content/posts/adding-vue.md

 2. Allow for more backend experimentation.
 Hear me out on this one.
 If I can put Vue components on the blog, then I can point them to new, small, backend projects.
 This allows me to try things out in smaller, bite-sized, chunks.

 My goals is to show off more work and make things more operational.
-I have a habbit of starting a big project with grand plans only to see it religated to github archives.
+I have a habit of starting a big project with grand plans only to see it relighted to github archives.

 And with that, hello world.

+> Note that the below script is no longer enabled

 <div id="app">
   <hello-world></hello-world>